-Michael K. Powell is the former chairman of the Federal Communications Commission (FCC), nominated by President Bill Clinton and sworn in on November 3, 1997.
-He served as a member of the FCC for eight years during which time he was designated its chair by President George W. Bush in January 2001 and continued in that capacity until April 2005.
+Michael K. Powell is the former chairman of the Federal Communications Commission (FCC).
+He was appointed by President Bill Clinton in 1997 and appointed Chairman by President George W. Bush in 2001, serving until 2005.

 During his time as FCC chair, Chairman Powell oversaw the rapid transformation of communications markets into the Digital Age.
 During his tenure, the Internet came into widespread commercial use, as did smart phones, Wi-Fi networks and satellite radio.